Skip to main content

 - Caller details (name, phone, address, service, preferred time) are extracted from the conversation.

 - The address is validated automatically.
-If it can't be confirmed, the customer receives an SMS to correct it.
+If it can't be confirmed, the customer may receive an SMS to confirm or correct it.

 - A client record and property record are created.